Understanding Your Medicare Advantage MOOP Limit

 Even after you hit the out-of-pocket maximum, your plan may not cover services outside of your plan’s network.

-Another common exception to Medicare Advantage out-of-pocket maximum spending deals with your plan’s network.
+Another common exception to Medicare Advantage out-of-pocket maximum spending is a result of your plan’s network.
 Even after you hit the out-of-pocket maximum, your plan may not cover services outside of your plan’s network.
-Some plans also have a higher maximum OOPC limit that includes out-of-network costs.
+Some plans also have a higher maximum OOP that includes out-of-network costs.
 When you meet this type of limit, your plan will then cover eligible out-of-network costs.
 Furthermore, if a service isn’t covered by your Medicare Advantage plan, your plan still won’t cover those costs.

 What Counts Toward Your MOOP Medicare Insurance Limit?